Minnesota Regulatory Process

 The MPUC publishes the Final EIS.

-After reviewing the report from the ALJ, all public comments and the complete environmental review and permitting record, the MPUC will consider the application at a scheduled MPUC meeting to make its final Route Permit decision.
+After reviewing the CON and report from the ALJ, all public comments and the complete environmental review and permitting record, the MPUC will consider the applications at a scheduled MPUC meeting to make its final CON and RP decision.
 MPUC meetings and hearings are open to the public.
-At that time, the MPUC will decide on which route, or combination of routes, to approve for the transmission line and any conditions the permit should include.
-A Route Permit can only be issued after a CON is granted, and it is the approval that determines the transmission line route.
-Once approved, the utilities will pursue any additional required permits, such as those required by other state and federal agencies depending on the designated route.
+At that time, the MPUC will decide if the project is needed and on which route, or combination of routes, to approve the transmission line and any conditions the permit should include.

 Get Involved